minnocent12/cs_chabot/README.md

 Installation

 Clone the Repository:
+Open terminal and navigate to the folder you want to locate the project and then run the following commands:

 git clone git@github.com:minnocent12/cs_chabot.git

-cd cs_chatbot
+cd cs_chabot
+rm -rf .git

+Zipped the file:
+Download the zip the file and place it into the directory you would like to place your project, then unzip the file, then run the following command: cd cs_chabot rm -rf .git
-Set up a Virtual Environment:
+Set up a Virtual Environment after clone the repository or zip the file:

 python3 -m venv venv

-.\venv\Scripts\activate  (to activate the environment in windows Os)
+.\venv\Scripts\activate  (to activate the environment in windows OS)

-source venv/bin/activate   (to activate the environment in Mac Os)
+source venv/bin/activate  (to activate the environment in Mac OS)

 Install the Dependencies:

 pip install -r requirements.txt
+If your pip is outdated run this command: pip install --upgrade pip

+# After installation of dependencies and updating pip, run the following command to install Natural Language Processing large Mode:
-# After installing, run: python -m spacy download en_core_web_lg
+python -m spacy download en_core_web_lg

-then run :
+then run:

 python3 backend/app.py